 - Supporting tools: Ultimatum should develop a port entry action wrench and bolt disassembly tool.
 The first time I torqued the barrel into place I actually used a Knight’s Armament URX rail wrench that I grabbed the action’s rail with.
 It worked.
 After talking to Ultimatum, they suggested an adjustable wrench on the flat surfaces of the receiver.
 I tried this and damaged the finish.
 A high quality action like this one deserves high quality service tools.

 - Bolt lift: the bolt lift on this U300 is stiff.
 Prior to receiving this action Ultimatum Precision contacted me to advise that this will be corrected in future models.
 Since the finished rifle was fairly heavy, I didn’t have any problems with the bolt lift.
+UPDATE: Ultimatum now ships a redesigned bolt with less bolt lift.
+Click here.

 Overall, Ultimatum Precision’s U300 is off to a good start.
 I think as their product continues to be refined it will start to make a place for itself on the precision rifle market.